zyy-980524/datasets/README.md

 # datasets
-Draw the images of the lateral acceleration, the yaw rate, the teering angle and the vehicle speed.
+Draw the images of the lateral acceleration, the yaw rate, the steering angle and the vehicle speed.